sacredheartsc/selfhosted/roles/archive_client/README.md

 Usage
 -----

-You should not need to call this role directory.
+You should not need to call this role directly.
 It is a dependency of the [archive\_job](../archive_job) role.